-And most folk have heard of secret dwarven mines and forges deep inside mountains, where lava flows provide enough heat to smelt and smith, and miners chisel away at rich veins of gold, silver, adamantite ("adamantite" is the hard, brittle ore; "adamantine" is the hard but far more durable alloy derived from ("adamantite" is the hard, brittle ore; "adamantine" it), and rarer metals.
-Almost every bard can speak of the legendary Last Victorial Control of the legendary Cont the legendary Lost Vein of Adamantite, pure and "as wide as two wagons and as tall as three," but I wager none of them have seen it; if it exists at all outside of drunken fancy, it is still lost.
+And most folk have heard of secret dwarven mines and forges deep inside mountains, where lava flows provide enough heat to smelt and smith, and miners chisel away at rich veins of gold, silver, adamantite ("adamantite" is the hard, brittle ore; "adamantine" is the hard but far more durable alloy derived from ("adamantite" is the hard, brittle ore; "adamantine" \pm it), and rarer metals.
+Almost every bard can speak of $\frac{4}{3}$ the legendary Level V in Civic the legendary Lost Vein of Adamantite, pure and "as SHI wide as two wagons and as tall as three," but I wager none of them have seen it; if it exists at all outside of drunken fancy, it is still lost.
 Otherwise, I'd be seeing a lot more happily dancing dwarves in adamantine plate armor and shields, waving adamantine weapons.
 (The few I do see are fearsome enough!)